built1n/netcosm/README.md

 two pipes created for every child: a pipe for the child to write to, and a pipe for the master to write to.

-Both of these pipes are created in "packet mode" (see pipe(2)), and therefore require at least linux 3.4 and glibc 2.9.
+Both of these pipes are created in "packet mode" (see pipe(2)) if available, and as UNIX domain socket pairs if not, which is slightly wasteful.s

 Many operations, such as listing clients, require the help of the master process.
 To request an operation, the child writes its request